Electric Vehicle Smart Charging at Scale

 Smart Charging for a Reliable and Resilient Grid

 Today, managed EV charging typically reduces peak loads by employing an aggregator that responds to fluctuations in loads across a home or business with one point of interconnection to the utility.
-Due to the distributed nature of the growing EV load, researchers are exploring new smart-charge-control strategies that respond to load issues throughout an entire distribution feeder or service territory.
-Such control strategies will enable utilities to continue serving the growing energy needs of EV drivers while mitigating the grid upgrades that widespread uncontrolled charging would otherwise necessitate.
+Due to the distributed nature of the growing EV load, researchers are exploring new smart-charge-control strategies as part of the RECHARGE project.
+Such control strategies can respond to load issues throughout an entire distribution feeder or service territory, enabling utilities to continue serving the growing energy needs of EV drivers while mitigating the grid upgrades that widespread uncontrolled charging would otherwise necessitate.

 To better understand and quantify the impacts of EV charging, NREL conducted a grid-simulation study in partnership with Sandia National Laboratories and Idaho National Laboratory.
 Researchers developed distribution-feeder circuit models for the Minneapolis/Saint Paul region to analyze hosting capacity and determine potential load growth from increases in Level 2 charging at homes and workplaces, as well as gas-station-style extreme fast charging.